 - Trade observations are received from NAMA and matched to the relevant Glass Code

-- Our standard mileage Glass Trade figure is identified from the same month as the observation
+- Our standard mileage Glass Trade figure is identified from our latest valuation data set

 - The Glass Trade figure is adjusted to the exact mileage figure of the observation